 We do not run a marathon by going out and "trying" to run a marathon one day.
 This will lead to certain failure.
 It's not about "trying," it's about "training."
-Dallas Willard writes, "Love, we hear, is patient and kind (1 Corinthians 13:4).
+Dallas Willard writes, "Love, we hear, is patient and kind (1 Cor 13:4).
 Then we mistakenly try to be loving by acting patiently and kindly - and quickly fail...
 Merely trying to act lovingly will lead to despair and to the defeat of love.
 It will make us angry and hopeless."
-85

-83 Robert Mulholland, Invitation to a Journey (Downers Grove, IL, IVP, 2016), 120.
+&lt;sup>83 Robert Mulholland, Invitation to a Journey (Downers Grove, IL, IVP, 2016), 120.

-84 Dallas Willard.
+&lt;sup>84 Dallas Willard.
 The Great Omission (SanFransisco: HarperOne, 2014), 150.

 We are unlikely to change a habit merely by eliminating the old habit; we must have a new habit to substitute for it.
-Jesus shared this principle in Matthew 12:43-45 in the example of a man cleansed from a source of demonic oppression.
-Because the man's house remained unoccupied, the demon returned with seven other spirits more wicked than itself who took up residence there, the end result being worse than the original situation.
-Simply eliminating bad habits is not enough.
 New habits must be formed to inhabit the soil after the weeds have been cleared.
 These habits are what we call the Spiritual Disciplines.

 Trees need to be fed.
 They need nutrients, water, and sunlight, or they will die without these critical sources of life.
 Your soul also needs to be nourished to flourish.
 This is where the spiritual disciplines come into play.
-Paul said to Timothy: "Train yourself to be godly.
-For physical training is of some value, but godliness has value for all things, holding promise for both the present life and the life to come."
-(1 Tim 4:7-8, NIV)
+Paul said to Timothy:

+"Discipline yourself for the purpose of godliness; for bodily training is just slightly beneficial, but godliness is beneficial for all things, since it holds promise for the present life and also for the life to come" (1 Tim 4:7-8, NASB).